danlix2000/Kafka-debezium-strimzi-operator/README.md

 USER 1001
 ```

-**Build and push strimzi Kafkaconenct image with needed libraries and plugins**
+**5. Build and push strimzi Kafkaconenct image with needed libraries and plugins**

 - Pushed image to Azure container registry in this environment (you can use any registry)